xiaojing168jmg168/social-network/README.md

 https://user-images.githubusercontent.com/110792983/208991759-bcf586bb-738c-4cf7-95b6-92a426c0fc08.mp4

-On the left side below screenshot, you can see all  GET POST PUT DELETE route for Users, Thoughts, Friends, Reactions.
+On the left side below screenshot, you can see the GET POST PUT DELETE routes for Users, Thoughts, Friends, Reactions.
 ![screenshot](utils/social-network.jpg)

 ## Table of Contents